zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/vectorscan/_index.md

     - Install and run Vectorscan on an Arm-based instance
     - Install and run Snort3 on your instance
     - Run Snort3 with Vectorscan on capture files and and measure performance.

+prerequisites:
+    - An [Arm based instance](/learning-paths/cloud/providers) from an appropriate cloud service provider.

 ## Tags.
 No whitespace.
 An underscore will be visually replaced with whitespace.
 skilllevels: Introductory